iamnotgabriel/abm-tree-harvest/README.md

 Results of runs have one of the four endings :
 * pp is adding new trees, but there is no extraction
 * ex is adding new trees with extration (a number in the end is a change in equation of the model)
-* _no sufix means result without new trees and no extration_
+* _no sufix means result without new trees and no extraction_